 - a.
 The vacuum vessel shell shall be made as large as practical subject to the constraint that a three-coil assembly of modular coils can physically slide over the vacuum vessel without interference. - b.
 Port extensions shall be designed such that they can be installed after assembly of the modular and conventional coils during field period assembly. - c.
 Port extensions shall feature bolted flanges outside the modular coil shell to facilitate reconfiguring the outer part of the port extension for improved diagnostic access during operation where practical. - d.
-The height of the VVSA shall not exceed TBD. - e.
-The weight of a VVSA shall not exceed TBD.
+The height of the VVSA shall not exceed 168 inches, including port cover flanges. - e.
+The weight of a VVSA shall not exceed 8000 lbs, including port cover flanges.